kmdouglass/website/posts/image-formation-in-brightfield-microscopy-part-1/index.md

 ## The Scattering Strength and the Object's Axial Extent

-The degree of light scattering by an object is the most important characteristic in determining the modeling approach because there is little hope of high-fidelity imaging in strongly scattering samples.
+The degree of light scattering by an object is the most important characteristic in determining the modeling approach because there is little hope in high-fidelity imaging of strongly scattering samples.
 (Think of trying to see a distant object in a thick fog[^1].)

 Roughly speaking, the scattering strength of an object depends on the degree of refractive index variations within the object and the object's extent.
 All else being equal, a stronger variation of the refractive index within the object leads to stronger scattering.
-And as the object becomes larger, a larger fraction of the energy carried by the light is scattered light spends more time inside the object.
+And as the object becomes larger, a larger fraction of the energy carried by the light is scattered as well because light spends more time inside the object.

 One simple heuristic for the scattering strength is the mean free path of a photon, \\( \ell \\) inside the object.
 This is the average distance a photon travels before being scattered.
 The ratio of \\( \ell \\) to an object's extent \\( L \\) is therefore an indication of how many times a photon is likely to scatter.